Historian Peter Brown champions the unsung heroes of Pontcysyllte Aqueduct.

 Who built Pontcysyllte Aqueduct, that magnificent icon of the Canal Age?
 Surely everybody knows it was Thomas Telford.
 It wasn’t as simple as that.
 The highest, longest and most elegant aqueduct in Britain was built to satisfy business needs, not to demonstrate engineering skills.

 The idea for a canal from the Severn to the Mersey wasn’t Telford’s.
 The owners of ironworks in the Ruabon and Wrexham area wanted to bring quality limestone to their furnaces and to get their products to market.
 The gentry of north Shropshire wanted limestone to improve their lands.
 They got together and employed John Duncombe, a local surveyor, to see whether the project was feasible.
 He said it was, so they then engaged William Jessop, the country’s leading canal engineer, to check the survey, design the canal and help persuade Parliament to allow them to go ahead.

 Having raised the necessary money and got their Act, the canal company confirmed Jessop as their engineering adviser.
-They also appointed their key full-time staff: Duncombe as resident engineer and the 36-year-old Thomas Telford as general agent C, or in modern terms, general manager.
+They also appointed their key full-time staff: Duncombe as resident engineer and the 36-year-old Thomas Telford as general agent – or, in modern terms, general manager.